ncatlab/nlab-content/pages/5/0/4/6/6405/content.md

 ## Definition

-In his book _Abelian Varieties_, David Mumford defines an **abelian variety** over an algebraically closed field $k$ to be a [[complete algebraic variety|complete]] [[algebraic group]] over $k$.
-Remarkably, any such thing is an _abelian_ algebraic group.
+[Mumford 1970](#Mumford1970) defines an **abelian variety** over an algebraically closed field $k$ to be a [[complete algebraic variety|complete]] [[algebraic group]] over $k$.
+Remarkably, any such thing is an _[[abelian group|abelian]]_ algebraic group.
 The assumption of connectedness is necessary for that conclusion.

 ## Automatic abelianness

-David Mumford gives at two proofs that every complete algebraic group over an algebraically closed field is automatically abelian.
+[Mumford '70](#Mumford1970) gives at two proofs that every complete algebraic group over an algebraically closed field is automatically abelian.
 One of them uses a 'rigidity lemma' which has an interesting category-theoretic interpretation.
 We outline this here:

 In simple terms, the rigidity lemma says that under certain circumstances "a 2-variable function $f(x,y)$ that is independent of $x$ for one value of $y$ is independent of $x$ for all values of $y$."